The Religious Roots of Alcoholics Anonymous|

 Really now.
 As if the leader of China needed a white kid to come all

-the way from the U.S.A. to tell him that extortion, kept women, and gambling are
+the way from the U.S.A. to tell him that extortion and bribery, kept women, and gambling are

 What is even stranger about that story, which was written in 1960,